Product responsibility for chemicalsThe page was last modified:

 What do you need to monitor?

-Some substances are banned and for some other substances you must have a permit.
+Some substances in banned in certain products, other require you to have a permit.
 But for most products:

-- You must know for a fact that your product does not contain banned substances.
+- You must know that your product does not contain banned substances.

-- You must inform your customers if the product contains certain substances.
+- You can be obliged to inform your customers if the product contains certain substances.

-- The product must have clear labelling in Swedish, for example on how it should be handled so as not to cause injury.
+- The product must be clearly labelled in Swedish, for example how it must be handled in order to ensure safe use.

-- You may need to register the product with the EU’s register for chemical products.
+- You may need to report the product to the products register at the Swedish Chemicals Agency.

-- Read up on the rules that apply to the chemicals in your product.
+- Investigate whick chemical rules that apply to your product.

-- Question and make demands on your supplier.
+- Ask and make demands on your supplier.

 From 1 July 2017, manufacturers and importers are obliged to pay a chemical tax on electronics containing flame retardants.

-As an entrepreneur, if you do not comply with the relevant chemical regulations for your product or process, you may be subject to a sales ban and be forced to recall your products from your customers.
-You might also be required to pay an environmental fine.
+If you, as a business operator, do not comply with the chemical regulations, you may have a sales ban imposed or be forced to recall your products from your customers.
+You might also be forced to pay an environmental sanctions charge.
 In the event of serious infringements, you could be prosecuted for environmental offences.

 The Swedish Chemicals Agency, municipalities and county administrative boards are the inspection bodies who inspect enterprises to ensure that they are complying with the rules.